Joseph Cuschieri: Altruistic resignation from the House of Representatives

-Following his resignation from Parliament, Joseph Cuschieri was elected unanimously as a member of the National Executive of the Labour Party, as a sign of gratitude for his altruism.
+Following his resignation from Parliament, Cuschieri was elected unanimously as a member of the National Executive of the Labour Party.

 Joseph Cuschieri as an MEP

 Following the entry into force of the Protocol amending Protocol No 36, Joseph Cuschieri was designated as an MEP with effect from 1 December 2011 for the remainder of the 2009-2014 European Parliament parliamentary term.

 Cuschieri has contested the 2009 European Parliament Elections and has garnered the 4th largest numbers of first count votes among all candidates.

 In the European Parliament, Joseph Cuschieri was a member of the Progressive Alliance of Socialists and Democrats in the European Parliament and the Head of Delegation of the S&D Maltese members.

-In the European Parliament Cuschieri served as a member of the Committee on Transport and Tourism and a substitute member of the Committee on Regional Development.
+In the European Parliament, Cuschieri served as a member of the Committee on Transport and Tourism and a substitute member of the Committee on Regional Development.
 He was also a member on the Delegation for relations with the Arab Peninsula and the Delegation for relations with South Africa.